Student and teacher talking in classroom

 College Chaplain

 At St Andrew’s College, we want students to leave the College open minded, free thinking, and consider views that they may not have considered before.
-College Chaplain, Rev. Paul Morrow, discusses how St Andrew’s College’s Presbyterian Christian heritage, our values of truth, faith, excellence, inclusivity and creativity, our pastoral care and our community service opportunities, all support our students to develop an understanding and care for their community, and the greater world around them.
+College Chaplain, Rev. Paul Morrow, discusses how St Andrew’s College’s Presbyterian Christian heritage, our values of truth, excellence, faith, creativity and inclusivity, our pastoral care and our community service opportunities, all support our students to develop an understanding and care for their community, and the greater world around them.

 Chaplain in chapel with student holding offering pouch